Facebook Posts We Love To Hate

 From your last responses (Parents reading their teens’ Facebook posts and phone texts), it seems like trust and privacy are very important to all of you.
 I can respect that.
 As Dad said, until you give us reason to fear for your safety, we will continue to respect your wishes.

 It seems, however, that privacy is not quite so important to many people.
 I, personally, hate to see adults who post their own ridiculous pictures of behaving poorly at parties.
 I hate to see parents act like teenagers.
-That is my pet peeve.
+That is my Facebook pet peeve.
 I know all of you (well, except Dad) have seen more posts than I have, so can you describe the one you liked the least?

 Well I would have to say my facebook pet peeve is the overly cute couple.
 I think it is great to have cute pics of you and your boyfriend on facebook and even pick one to be your profile pic (as I have right now) but when you have a whole album devoted to the two of you kissing thats just a little too far.
 Or even worse then that (since I would have to go facebook creeping on your page to see those pics) is the mushy comments on walls.
-It makes me shiver when I see a post like “You are the best bf in the world!
+It makes me shiver when I see those annoying facebook posts like “You are the best bf in the world!
 I love you sooooo much baby!
 You make me so happy!
 Can’t wait to see you later” *cue me barfing all over my computer screen* I am happy that the couple is happy but I don’t want to see the love letters written all across my facebook everytime I log on.
 It’s just so cute that it turns my stomach.
 Those types of messages should be private and not out for the whole world to look at.
 It actually makes me wonder if the couple is truly happy or if they are just trying to come off to everyone that they are…

 I hope my brothers have enough common sense to keep their private lives reasonably separate from their facebook lives…